DouglasUrner/Common/templates/canvas-assignment.md

 ## Instructions

+1. Make a copy of the [submission template][template] and fill it out.
+1. Once you've completed the template, submit it.

 ## Submission

-A PDF of your document through Canvas **do not** submit by sharing the document.
+After completing your [template][], submit a PDF through Canvas - **do not** submit by sharing the document.